Practical conservation volunteering activities this spring season 2026

 How to get involved and find out more

 If you have any questions or concerns, please just give us a call for a chat before deciding which task would be best for you to start with.
-There is no fixed commitment with our conservation crew, you can come and join in as often as you like, for full or half days (mornings preferred).
-Our task sessions run from 10am and end by 4pm, subject to weather, with lunch and tea breaks.
+There is no fixed commitment with our conservation crew, you can come and join in as often as you like, for full or half days (morning session).
+Our task sessions run from 10am and end by 4pm, subject to weather and season, with lunch and tea breaks.

 Exercising whilst socialising in the great outdoors with friendly, like-minded people has recognised widespread health and well-being benefits and of course, supports the maintenance and restoration of the beautiful local countryside and its rare habitats too.

-Please call our task team on 01737 737306 (please note this is our new depot telephone number from April 2025) or email us: downlands@surreycc.gov.uk for further information and to let us know in advance when you would like to come and join in.
+Please call our task team based at our Caterham depot on 01737 737306 or email us: downlands@surreycc.gov.uk for further information and to let us know in advance when you would like to come and join in.

 To gain an insight into our Downlands Partnership conservation volunteering task days, please visit our Surrey Countryside Partnerships Facebook page.